kevintruong/til/Processes,-Part-1:-Introduction.md

 ## Process ID (PID)

 To keep track of all these processes, your operating system gives each process a number and that process is called the PID, process ID.
+Processes also have a `ppid` which is short for parent process id.
+Every process has a parent, that parent could be `init.d`

 Processes could also contain
-* Mappings
-* State
+* Running State - Whether a process is getting ready, running, stopped, terminated etc.
-* File Descriptors
+* File Descriptors - List of mappings from integers to real devices (files, usb sticks, sockets)
-* Permissions
+* Permissions - What `user` the file is running on and what `group` the process belongs to.
+The process can then only do this admissible to the `user` or `group` like opening a file that the `user` has made exclusives.
+There are tricks to make a program not be the user who started the program i.e. `sudo` takes a program that a `user` starts and executes it as `root`.
+* Arguments - a list of strings that tell your program what parameters to run under
+* Environment List - a list of strings in the form `NAME=VALUE` that one can modify.

 <div align="center">
 <a href="https://github.com/angrave/SystemProgramming/wiki/Forking%2C-Part-1%3A-Introduction">